sbkapelner/patent_guidebook/index.md

 Option 3: Amend the claims.

+## After Final Practice
+Responses to a Final Rejection Under 37 CFR 1.116
+- The Examinener does not get extra time like they did under AFCP 2.0.
+So these amendments must only require a cursory review by the Examiner.
+- Uses:
+    - Cancel claims
+    - Put the claims in better form for appeal
+    - Adopt the Exmainer's suggestion to put the claims in condition for allowance
+    - Comply with formal requirements set out in a prior Office Action
+    - Other amendment that "touches the merits of the application" with a showing of good cause.

 ## Practical Tips

 1. If the OA has a good number of allowed claims: ask the managing attorney to ask client if OK with moving forward with allowed claims.
 And file continuations for outstanding limitations.
 Helps avoid allowance withdrawals.